Renfrew County, Ontario $100,000 Startup Competition

 Round 2: Business Planning

 During this round, finalists advancing to round 2 will develop a concise business plan and marketing strategy.
 Fully substantiated and up-to-date business plans must be submitted to Renfrew County CFDC by 12 PM EST on July 6, 2018.
-Renfrew County CFDC’s Investment Committee will evaluate business plans based on the following established criteria:
+Renfrew County CFDC’s Board of Directors will evaluate business plans based on the following established criteria:

 - large addressable market